Skip to content

 He has also taken part in several international competitions.
 In 2018 he was the overall winner of the Prague Singer competition.
 He won 2nd prize at the Antonín Dvořák International Singing Competition in Karlovy Vary, where he also won numerous special prizes, such as the Jan Lucemburský Prize, the Beno Blachut Prize, the Vilém Zítek Prize and the Milan Bürger Prize.
 His other competition successes include 2nd place at the Dusek Performance Competition.
 In May 2019, he won 2nd prize at the Iuventus Canti competition.
 In 2021, he won 2nd prize at the Iuventus Canti competition and was a laureate of the Mikulas Schneider-Trnavsky International Competition.
 In November 2021 he was the winner of the Bohuslav Martinů Foundation Competition, where he also won three special prizes.
 Since the 2021/2022 season he has been a member of the opera studio of the Slovak National Theatre in Bratislava.
 He also makes guest appearances at the National Theatre in Brno and the National Theatre in Ostrava.

-Jan Dušek
+Jan Dušek – piano

 Jan Dušek studied at the Conservatory in Teplice (piano, composition).
 In 2004-2012, he studied composition at the Academy of Performing Arts in Prague (Hanus Barton), where he finished his doctoral studies in the same field in 2012.
 Since then, Jan Dušek has taught at the composition department of the Academy.
 As a pianist he participated in several master courses (Cyprien Katsaris, Irina Ossipova, Angela Hewitt, Lilit Grygorian, Maria João Pires), in 2013/14 he studied piano privately with Robert Lehrbaumer in Vienna, in 2015 with Xiao-Mei Zhu in Paris, and since 2016 with Gordon Fergus-Thompson in London.
 He has won awards and honourable mentions in competitions (Concertino Praga, the International Piano Competition B. Smetana Competition of Conservatories, Zdenek Fibich International Competition in the interpretation of melodrama).
 He periodically records contemporary Czech music for Czech Radio, e.g. in 2019, he completed a recording of complete piano works by Rudolf Karel.
-In 2015 he released a CD of complete songs for soprano and piano by Viktor Ullman with soprano Irena Troupova.
+In 2015 he released a CD of complete songs for soprano and piano by Viktor Ullmann with soprano Irena Troupova.
+In 2021, they released complete songs by Hans Winterberg.
 He regularly performs at international music festivals (Prague Spring, Věčná naděje, Junge Kunstler Beyreuth etc.).

 In 2006 he was awarded the first prize at the Composers Competition “Generation“ for the piece “… in seven days I will send rain on the Earth …”, and in 2007 at the same competition he again won first prize for the composition “Gradation for organ.”
 In 2008 he received the ‘Audience’s Prize’ for the composition “Chalomot jehudi’im”, a year later receiving the Prize of Gideon Klein for the same composition.
 In 2010, his melodrama “Prague Walker” was awarded 2nd prize in the Competition for Young Artists, announced by the City District Prague 1.
 For his music to accompany the silent film “The Child of the Ghetto”, Jan received the ‘Audience’s Prize’ in the 2011 NuBerg competition.
 His compositions have been commissioned by festivals and competitions (such as the International Festival of Concert Melodrama, Viktor Ullmann festival Český Těšín, Prague Spring Competition etc.), and performed by leading Czech soloists (such as clarinettist Irvin Venyš and the percussionist Markéta Mazourová) as well as chamber ensembles and orchestras (e.g., Nederlands Blazers Ensemble, Epoque quartet; BERG Orchestra; Prague Philharmonia; Prague Philharmonic Choir).
 In 2021, Jan co-established the Lieder Company association which aims to promote art song recitals and repertoire.